 Practice Leader, Human Capital SolutionsCompany: LMH Strategies, Inc.

-In another aspect of Lois’ portfolio career, she is also Practice Leader, Human Capital Solutions at LMH Strategies, Inc. which provides diversity consulting and talent development initiatives.
-Lois has 25+ years of Human Resources experience in organizations across a variety of industries including 16 years at Adecco Group North America, the world’s largest temporary staffing firm and the parent company of Lee Hecht Harrison.
-In her career, Lois developed expertise in a number of areas, including employee relations, change management, conflict resolution, performance management, organizational design and development, supplier and workforce diversity and corporate social responsibility.
+In another aspect of Lois’ portfolio career, she is also practice leader, Human Capital Solutions at LMH Strategies, Inc., which provides diversity consulting and talent development initiatives.
+Lois has 25-plus years of human resources experience in organizations across a variety of industries including 16 years at Adecco Group North America, the world’s largest temporary staffing firm and the parent company of Lee Hecht Harrison.
+In her career, Lois has developed expertise in a number of areas, including employee relations, change management, conflict resolution, performance management, organizational design and development, supplier and workforce diversity, and corporate social responsibility.

-This April, Lois was awarded the Diversity In Business Award from the Long Island Business News for outstanding leadership in Diversity and Inclusion.
+Last April, Lois was awarded the Diversity in Business Award from the Long Island Business News for outstanding leadership in diversity and inclusion.
 In 2016, she was named a Woman of Influence by the Urban League of Long Island.
 In 2015, Lois was recognized for her Remarkable Dedication and Commitment to Farmingdale State College’s STEM Diversity Program.
-In 2014, Lois was named as a Top Executive by Uptown Professional Magazine, a Top Influential Female in Corporate America by Savoy Magazine and a Top Diverse Leader in STEM by STEM Connector.
+In 2014, she was named as a Top Executive by Uptown Professional magazine, a Top Influential Female in Corporate America by Savoy magazine, and a Top Diverse Leader in STEM by STEMconnector.

 Lois was credentialed as an Associate Certified Coach by the International Coach Federation (ICF) in 2016.
-She is also certified in Motif Notation, The Method for Recording Movement Concepts and in Conflict Resolution and Violence Prevention Using Movement.
-Lois is Board Chair of the Urban League of Long Island, Co-Chair of the Diversity & Inclusion Council for SHRM Long Island, Leader of the Culture Club for Moxxie Networks, and Co-Program Chair for ICF-Long Island.
+She is also certified in Motif Notation, The Method for Recording Movement Concepts, and in Conflict Resolution and Violence Prevention Using Movement.
+She is board chair of the Urban League of Long Island, co-chair of the Diversity & Inclusion Council for SHRM Long Island, leader of the Culture Club for Moxxie Network, and co-program chair for ICF-Long Island.
 Lois received her MBA from Baruch College in New York City and her BA from American University in Washington, D.C.